 This information is then captured and potentially used to gain access to the user’s email account.

-To avoid such issues, we strongly recommend you steer-clear from entering your credentials on non-trustworthy websites.
+To avoid such issues, we strongly recommend you steer-clear from entering your credentials (both your email address and password) on other websites.

 If you would you like us to conduct a proactive audit of any of your email accounts, including Office 365, or seek advice on solutions for advanced security and want to get back to making your OWN rules, then contact our friendly IT support specialists on: